-US unemployment surges to a Depression-era level of 14.7 per cent
+Covid 19 coronavirus: US unemployment surges to Depression-era level of 14.7 per cent

 Nearly all the job growth achieved during the 11-year recovery from the financial meltdown has now been lost in one month.

-The last time unemployment was this high was at the tail end of the Depression, before the U.S. entered World War II.
-Unemployment peaked at 25% during the decade-long slump.
+The last time unemployment was this high was at the tail end of the Depression, before the US entered World War II.
+Unemployment peaked at 25 per cent during the decade-long slump.

 Hai Nguyen, whose pet grooming business in Louisville, Kentucky, has been shut down since mid-March, has applied for a government small-business loan to no avail, missed rent payments, let go employees, filed for unemployment and racked up credit card debt to pay the bills.

-He was allowed to reopen Monday but said the business is "going to be hurting."
+He was allowed to reopen this week but said the business was "going to be hurting".

 "Another month and it'll be, like, chaos," he said.